-An API provides several benefits to an organisation, but without a dedicated team of trained developers, it might seem like an implausible option.
+An API provides several benefits to an organisation, but without a dedicated team of trained developers, it might seem impossible.
 Developers are expensive, and it can take months to develop an API from the ground up.
-If you don’t fancy outsourcing or have the capability in house to build internal APIs.
-Perhaps a low-code API builder might be the answer.
+If you don’t want to outsource or have in-house capability to build internal APIs, a low-code API builder might be the answer.

+Requirements gathering and ensuring that you understand what you need to build is a good logical start.
 For a small one-page application, this might only be a day or two of talking with stakeholders and designing business logic.
 This first step aims to ensure that the API covers all use cases and provides stakeholders with what they need.
 Refactoring an entire coding design due to missing business logic is not only frustrating for the development team.
-It also adds high cost and time to the API project.
+It also adds inflated cost and time to the API project.

-An API “speaks” in JSON or XML, so the output provided to client applications should be decided.
+A REST API “speaks” in JSON or XML, so the output provided to client applications should be decided.
 Should you choose to later create endpoints for public developer consumption, you could offer both for ease of use and to foster more adoption.
-Ensuring the API follows OpenAPI standards will encourage more adoption and attract more developers.
+Ensuring the API follows OpenAPI standards will encourage adoption and attract more developers.
 Other sections of your design should include:

 - Endpoint locations and names.